Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/PW_Crack_2.md

 level_2_pw_check()
 ```

-As the previous challenge, the interesting part is beginning of the IF statement
+As in the previous challenge, the interesting part is the IF statement
 ```python
 <---snip--->
     user_pw = input("Please enter correct password for flag: ")